Washington Misick: Personal life

-Misick was born in Bottle Creek, North Caicos to Charles and Jane Misick.
+Misick was born in Bottle Creek, North Caicos, to Charles and Jane Misick.
 He is married to Delthia Misick.
 He has numerous siblings, one being his younger brother, Michael Misick.

-His employment history includes senior audit position with PriceWaterhouse-Coopers, Chairman and CEO of the Prestigious Group - Real Estate Sales and Development.
-In the past held the portfolio of Tourism and Finance.
+His employment history includes a senior audit position with PriceWaterhouse-Coopers, Chairman and CEO of the Prestigious Group - Real Estate Sales and Development.
+In the past, he held the portfolio of Tourism and Finance.

 Misick has attended and presented at many conferences in the Caribbean, Canada, the United States, and Asia on topics ranging from Financial Services to Investment Opportunities and Tourism.

 He is a member of the Seventh-day Adventist Church.

 In the 2000 New Year Honours, Misick was appointed Officer of the Order of the British Empire (OBE) for community service.